Bogan: Literature

+A "bogan" translation of Leo Tolstoy's novel War and Peace was made by Andrew Tesoriero in 2025.

 Use in marketing

 "CUB" or "cashed up bogan" was used by social analyst David Chalke in 2006 to describe people of a blue collar background now earning a high salary and spending their earnings on expensive consumer items as a matter of conspicuous consumption.
 The media have cited tennis player Lleyton Hewitt and his actress wife, Bec Cartwright, as examples.
 Subsequently, the Kaesler Winery, in the Barossa Valley, released a Shiraz wine under the name Bogan.

 Regional equivalent terms

 The Courier-Mail described "bogan" as peerless, and that it warrants acceptance as an Australian keyword.
 It also wrote "There are plenty of other words purporting to describe the same social and cultural subset or behaviour, but 'bogan' really does stand alone".

 Although the term "bogan" is understood across Australia and New Zealand, certain regions have their own slang terms for the same group of people.
 These terms include: